Finger Lickin’ Sweet Potato Fries

-- 1 tablespoon cornstarch (also known as corn flour)
+- 3 tablespoons cornstarch (also known as corn flour)

 - 1 ½ tablespoons olive oil (or other vegetable oil)

-Wash, peel and slice the potato into strips.
+Wash, peel and slice the potato into thin strips.

 Toss the sliced sweet potato strips in a large container (with a lid) with the corn starch.
 Once all coated, add in the oil, close the container and shake again to coat the strips well.